 5. Jeffrey Epstein: Epstein was a major donor to Democrats, including Bill Clinton.
 Before his suicide in his jail cell in August, the 66-year-old billionaire — who was already a convicted sex offender stemming from abusing a 14-year-old girl — had been charged with sex trafficking.
 The feds nabbed him for abusing 36 girls.
 Epstein had ties to so many politicians, including Bill Clinton and President Trump, who can be seen in an embarrassing video whispering to Epstein at a party where he danced badly with several shapely women.

 Since he’s dead, a judge concluded the charges against him in August.
-However, a female accuser who says Epstein abused her “countless times” is his estate in a new lawsuit filed in U.S. District Court in Manhattan.
+However, a female accuser who says Epstein abused her “countless times” is going after his estate in a new lawsuit filed in U.S. District Court in Manhattan.

 4. George Alan Rekers: This guy is a piece of work.
-He’s an -gay activist who helped create the conservative Family Research Council.
-In 2011, he allegedly hired a male escort on (yeah, ‘s truly a website for everything).
+He’s an anti-gay activist who helped create the conservative Family Research Council.
+In 2011, he allegedly hired a male escort on Rentboy.com (yeah, there’s truly a website for everything).
 He was caught with the escort returning from a European rendezvous in which Rekers paid the 20-year-old hire for daily nude body rubs.
 Miami New Times originally broke the story about Rekers.
 The Christian right leader has advised a plethora of politicians in Congress, the White House and the Department of Health and Human Services.